tomaslin/ratpack-primer/README.md

 When we run this, you should get an html page where all the values inside ${} are replaced by the real values.

-There is also an implementation of using HandleBars templates by Marcin Erdman.
+There is also an implementation of using HandleBars templates by Marcin Erdmann.
 Look at [the implementation](https://github.com/ratpack/ratpack/tree/master/ratpack-handlebars) for more details.

 ##Blocking Operations